Officiating

 Phone: 02 9283 4555

-• The candidate for accreditation or reaccreditation completes the appropriate application form and forwards the complete form (with any required payment) to Bowls NSW
+• The candidate for accreditation or reaccreditation completes the appropriate online application form as per the procedures outlined in:

 • Bowls NSW verifies the details on the form